B.C. announces measures to license more internationally trained doctors

 Want more stories like this?
 By becoming a Supporter, you help make that possible!

-Premier David Eby says the province is expanding a program through which internationally-educated family doctors can become licensed to work in B.C.

-Announcing the plan, he told a news conference the number of seats in the Practice Ready Assessment will triple to 96 seats by March 2024, up from the existing 32.
+RICHMOND, B.C. — A series of new measures to bring more internationally trained doctors to British Columbia represent significant changes that will make a difference in the lives of people receiving primary care, Health Minister Adrian Dix said Sunday.

+“We know our province needs more physicians in the short, and in the long term.
+And these actions, historic actions today, will help address that need in a meaningful way,” Dix told a news conference announcing the changes.

-Eby says the pandemic has exposed challenges and added further strains in the health-care system, with too many residents struggling to find a family doctor.
+Dix joined Premier David Eby, who said the COVID-19 pandemic has exposed challenges and added further strains in the health-care system, with too many B.C. residents struggling to find a family doctor.

+In response, he said B.C. is taking action to get more internationally trained doctors “off the sidelines and into clinics, where they’re so desperately needed.”

+Eby announced the province is expanding the number of seats available in the Practice Ready Assessment program to 96 by March 2024, tripling the number of internationally-trained family doctors who can become licensed in B.C. each year.

 This report by The Canadian Press was first published Nov.
 27, 2022.